nephio-project/docs/content/en/docs/neo-porch/5_architecture_and_components/custom-resources/repositories/_index.md

 ### Synchronization
 1. Periodic sync based on `spec.sync.schedule` or default frequency
+2. One-time sync using `spec.sync.runOnceAt` for immediate synchronization
-2. Package discovery and cache updates
+3. Package discovery and cache updates
-3. Status condition updates
+4. Status condition updates
-4. Package change detection and notification
+5. Package change detection and notification

+**Note**: One-time syncs should only be used when discrepancies are found between the external repository and Porch cache.
+Under normal conditions, rely on periodic syncs for regular synchronization.

 ### Package Operations
 - **Discovery**: Automatic detection of new packages